cea-hpc/modules/doc/source/module.rst

    have been automatically loaded for either the unloaded modulefile, an unloaded dependent modulefile or a modulefile part of this useless requirement unloading batch.
-Modulefiles are added to this unloading batch only if they are not required by any other loaded modulefiles.
+Modulefiles are added to this unloading batch only if they are not required by any other loaded modulefiles and if they are not tagged ``keep-loaded``.

  * Dependent Reload: reload of the modulefiles declaring a :mfcmd:`conflict` or an optional :mfcmd:`prereq` onto either the unloaded modulefile, an